 The 4 input frame (5 output frame) delay through the HD Afterburner ensures that A frames on the output are aligned with A frame candidates on the input.
 The systems designer must take account of this delay through the HD Afterburner when designing the audio path.
-This delay may be accomplished using a model HD9155Q-AUD if you have embedded audio or a model 7740DLY-AES4 Quad AES Delay module if you have discreet AES audio.
+This delay may be accomplished using an Evertz 7740DLY-AES4 Quad AES Delay module.
 This delay must also be compensated for when calibrating the edit timing for the Standard definition VTR.